 These are the so-called operational costs.

-Lotteries have to cover their expenses, and some of the money from ticket sales will go towards these activities.
+Lotteries have to cover their expenses, and some of the money from ticket sales will go toward these activities.

 Transparency – It’s Important

 This is the usual way in which lottery funds are generated.
-This is also the usual way in which the money is paid to player, charities, non-governmental organizations, and other entities.
+This is also the usual way in which the money is paid to players, charities, non-governmental organizations, and other entities.

 When playing the lottery, you have the right to be informed.